Essential Estate Planning: Avoiding Common Mistakes

 3. Unintentionally Disinheriting Children from a Prior Marriage

-When couples get remarried later in life, it’s common for one spouse to have significantly more assets than the other.
-Once the two families are blended, the children of the wealthier spouse can feel like they’ve lost a lot of their inheritance if the parents’ estate is now shared equally with their half-siblings.
+When couples remarry later in life, it’s common for one spouse to have significantly more assets than the other.
+Once the families blend, the children of the wealthier spouse may feel they’ve lost a portion of their inheritance.
+This can happen if the parents’ estate is now shared equally with their half-siblings.

-It’s worth mentioning here that Novi advisors are skilled at getting delicate estate planning conversations started, but we use outside estate attorneys to draft wills, trusts and other estate planning documents after having more detailed conversations with our clients.
-From there, the attorneys pass the will or other estate documents to us, and we make sure all the client’s instructions and wishes are followed and that all the beneficiaries are current and accurate.
+It’s worth mentioning that Novi advisors are skilled at initiating delicate estate planning conversations.
+However, we use outside estate attorneys to draft wills, trusts, and other estate planning documents after having detailed discussions with our clients.
+Once completed, the attorneys pass the documents to us.
+We ensure that all client instructions and wishes are followed and that all beneficiaries are current and accurate.

 4. Naming Contingent Beneficiaries

-I’ve seen younger couples who are extremely busy with their careers and raising young children who forget to update their plans after a child is born.
-I was reviewing a plan for a couple with four young kids who forgot to update their plan when the fourth child was born.
-If they died suddenly, and we hadn’t caught the mistake, then the fourth child would have been left out of the will and wouldn’t have received any inheritance or their share of the life insurance policy.
+I’ve seen younger couples who are extremely busy with their careers and raising young children forget to update their plans after a child is born.
+For example, I reviewed a plan for a couple with four young kids who forgot to update their plan when their fourth child was born.
+If they had died suddenly, and we hadn’t caught the mistake, the fourth child would have been left out of the will.
+This child wouldn’t have received any inheritance or their share of the life insurance policy.

-If you don’t name primary and secondary beneficiaries, it can get a little messy.
-Your estate essentially becomes the beneficiary.
-That’s far less efficient since it goes to probate and can be contested.
-That's another advantage of having your assets in IRAs and life insurance, because they’re not subject to the probate process and can pass to your beneficiaries in weeks rather than years.
-Outdated beneficiaries and estate plans
+If you don’t name primary and secondary beneficiaries, it can get messy.
+Your estate essentially becomes the beneficiary, which is far less efficient.
+This process goes to probate and can be contested.
+That’s another advantage of having your assets in IRAs and life insurance.
+They’re not subject to the probate process and can pass to your beneficiaries in weeks rather than years.

 Conclusion

-Big picture: Having all your beneficiaries and designations in order is a wonderful gift to give to loved ones who need them to navigate your estate while grieving.
-Don’t hesitate to reach out if you or someone close to you has concerns about your will, estate plan or beneficiary designations.
+In the grand scheme of things, having all your beneficiaries and designations in order is a wonderful gift to give your loved ones.
+It helps them navigate your estate while grieving.
+Don’t hesitate to reach out if you or someone close to you has concerns about your will, estate plan, or beneficiary designations.
 I’m happy to assist.